marcoromanelli-github/docs/software/virtual-env.md

 ### How to create and use a virtual environment in Node JS

-This section explains how to set up and manage project-specific environments in Node.js.
-While Node.js doesn't have traditional virtual environments, it uses npm (Node Package Manager) to manage dependencies on a per-project basis, which serves a similar purpose.
+Manage project-specific environments in Node.js.
+While Node.js doesn't have traditional virtual environments, it uses npm (Node Package Manager) to manage dependencies in individual projects.

 #### Setup environment
-Setting up a Node.js project environment involves creating a new directory and initializing it with npm.
+Create a new directory and initialize it with npm.
 This creates a package.json file to manage your project's dependencies.

 1. Check node version:
    ```